Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Conclusion and Discussion

-The performance of the proposed SLD framework has been thoroughly examined on 13 robot manipulation environments of increasing complexity.
-These studies demonstrate that faster learning and higher success rate can be achieved through SLDs compared to existing methods.
-In our experiments, SLDs have been able to solve complex tasks, such as stacking 3 objects and manipulating non-rigid object with 5 tuples, whereas competing methods have failed.
+The performance of the proposed framework has been thoroughly examined on 13 robot manipulation environments of increasing complexity.
+These studies demonstrate that faster learning and higher success rate can be achieved through SLDRs compared to existing methods.
+In our experiments, SLDRs have enabled the robots to solve complex tasks, such as stacking 3 objects and manipulating non-rigid object with 5 tuples, whereas competing methods have failed.
 Remarkably, we have been able to outperform runner-up methods by a significant margin for complex Shadow's hand manipulation tasks.
-Although SLDs are obtained using a physics engine, this requirement does not restrict the applicability of the proposed approach to situations where the manipulation is learnt using real robot as long as the locomotion policy can pre-learnt realistically.
+Although SLDRs are obtained using a physics engine, this requirement does not restrict the applicability of the proposed approach to situations where the manipulation is learnt using real robot as long as the locomotion policy can pre-learnt realistically.